RayeAlerte/SixthStreet/README.md

 ## CI/CD Deployment Workflow

 Automated deployments are handled via a GitHub Actions workflow defined in `.github/workflows/deploy.yml`.
-This pipeline enforces testing, dynamically routes deployments based on the active branch, and optimizes compute costs to protect your infrastructure.
+This pipeline enforces testing, routes deployments based on the active branch, and prevents incidental redeployment.

 ### Pipeline Process
 When code is pushed to the `main` or `dev` branches (or a Pull Request is opened), the workflow executes the following sequence: